dcoxnard/handsonml_notes_solutions/02_1_notes.md

 - *What are some strategies to deal with high-cardinality features?* (Q)
     - Find ways to convert features to numeric
     - Replace feature with a learnable, low-dimensional embedding

+- Any class with.fit(), .transform(), and .fit_transform can be used in Pipeline
+    - Inherit from `BaseEstimator` to get `.get_params()` and `.set_params()`
+    - Inherit from `TransformerMixin` to get auto-implemented `.fit_transform()`
+    - Choosing hyperparameters helps figure out which transforms are useful

+- *What are common ways to scale features?
+What are their (dis)advantages?* (Q)
+    - Normalization (min-max scaling) makes a feature range from 0 to 1
+        - sklearn MinMaxScaler
+    - Standardization sets mean to 0 and standard deviation to 1
+        - sklearn StandardScaler
+    - Standardization doesn't bound the values, which can be problem for NNs
+    - Normalization is susceptible to outliers

+- *How must feature scaling fit into overall data transformation process?* (Q)
+    - Don't need to scale the target, just the features
+    - Transformer must be fit *only* on train set, and not refit on test set

+- *Which algorithms (don't) require feature scaling, and why?* {Q)

+- K-fold cross validation gives some estimates of the test error
+    - Stddev of scores gives estimate of the spread of the estimate
+    - Train on (k-1)/k rows of the data, and evaluate on 1/k rows
+    - Repeat the process k times and collect the resulting scores
+    - sklearn requires a utility function, not a cost function
+    - Tradeoff of K-fold cross validation is that it takes k times as long

+- Recommended to first try out some various models to narrow to 2-5 candidates
+    - Don't spend too much time tweaking hyperparameters

+- `joblib` library can be more efficient than pickle for large numpy arrays

+- *What are the tradeoffs in using `GridSearchCV` or `RandomizedSearchCV`*?
+(Q)
+    - Grid search offers more systematic information about the search space
+    - Randomized search enables search through a high-dimensional HP-space
+    - Randomized search enables a simpler specification of "computation budget"

+- Using ensemble methods makes sense if different models make different mistakes

+- 95% CI of estimate of test error helps understand model performance

+- Post-modeling steps that are not to be forgotten:
+    - Present solution, capabilities and limitations, what worked + what didn't
+    - Document everything
+    - Write tests
+    - Tidy up data visualizations for presentation

+- Some ways t deploy the final model:
+    - Within a web app: model is contained within the application code
+    - As a standalone web service behind a RESTful API
+        - More modular, decouples from logic/language of web app
+        - Easier / safer to maintain, upgrade,3 scale and load-balance
+    - Deploy using Google Cloud AI Platform and Google Cloud Storage
+        - Cookie-cutter approach to deploying standalone web service
+        - Scaling and load-balancing are handled under the hood

+- Set up monitoring to detect sharp failures and "model rot"
+    - In some situations, model rot is easy to detect by looking downstream
+        - E.g. % of products sold that were recommended to a user
+        - Easy to automate this logic
+    - Sometimes human intervention is the only way to monitor performance
+        - Sample for human-review QA, especially low-confidence predictions
+        - May require specialists or may be achievable with e.g. Mechanical Turk
+    - Don't forget to define the process: what to do when model fails

+- It is possible to automate a lot of the DS lifecycle, if inputs are well-known
+    - Data collection
+    - Model retraining / hyperparameter search
+    - Model evaluation (e.g. dump current and challenger scores to a report)
+    - Deployment into production if challenger model is better
+    - Model versioning, archival and rollback
+    - Data versioning, archival, comparison and (some) QA